omkarpatil2004/IPL-Win-Predictor-Latest/README.md

 ## ⚙️ How It Works

-The app uses a machine learning model trained on IPL match data to calculate real-time win probabilities.
-Based on:
+The app uses a machine learning model trained on historical IPL data (2008–2024) to predict real-time win probabilities.
+The prediction is based on match situation including:

 - Batting and bowling teams
 - Host city